 [10] The Supreme Court noted that the longer the delay, the more the applicant will be seeking an indulgence from the Court and the stronger the case for an extension would need to be; and that, in a case where there had been a slip-up and the appeal date had been inadvertently missed, how quickly the applicant sought to rectify the mistake after learning of it would also be relevant.

-[11] This Court notes that the delay in this case is less than four months.
+[11] This Court notes that the delay in this case is 16 days.
+There is no evidence as to how quickly Mr Robinson sought to rectify the mistake after learning of it.